tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 8.0.2
 	[OPTIM] Minor optimization of the Deform Mesh module [FIXED] Control point's gizmo labels are not positioned properly under certain Unity versions This bug is due to a regression in Unity that has been fixed lately.
 Curvy had a workaround to that regression.
 This update disables the workaround for the latest Unity versions that don't need the workaround.
-It is recommended to use both Curvy 8.0.2 or higher, and Unity 2021.2.12f1 or higher.
+It is recommended to use both Curvy 8.0.2 or higher, and Unity 2021.2.12f1 or higher
 		More about the issue here: https://issuetracker.unity3d.com/issues/handles-dot-label-does-not-appear-in-the-supposed-place

 8.0.1
-	[NEW] Added a warning when a spline's gizmo color is transparent [FIXED] Spline's gizmo colors are sometimes automatically set to a transparent color [CHANGED] Create Mesh module: GroupMeshes is now hidden if Combine is set to false Before this change, the GroupMeshes parameter was visible even when its value was not used
+	[NEW] Added a warning when a spline's gizmo color is transparent [FIXED] Spline's gizmo colors are sometimes automatically set to a transparent color [CHANGE] Create Mesh module: GroupMeshes is now hidden if Combine is set to false Before this change, the GroupMeshes parameter was visible even when its value was not used

 8.0.0